A Idioms

 add fuel to the fire

-- to make a problem worse, to make an angry person angrier
+- to make a problem worse, to make an angry person more angry

-The company added fuel to the fire when they criticized the angry workers.
+The company added fuel to the fire when they criticized the workers.

 add insult to injury

-- to make a person who feels bad feel worse, to make a bad situation worse
+- to make a person who already feels bad to feel worse, to make a bad situation worse

-Our boss added insult to injury when she refused to let us use the telephone as well as the computers during lunch.
+Our boss added insult to injury when she refused to let us use the Internet during lunch.

 add up